ReDI-School/intro-java/lessons/lesson9/school_library.md

+---
+title: "Exercises: School Library"
+nav_order: 3
+parent: 9 - Using Classes
+grand_parent: Lessons
+---

-# Exercises: using the school library
+# Exercises: the School Library

 The school library contains 4 classes that model persons, among which there are students and teachers, and homework that teachers can assign to students and students can do.